tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/01-Setup-Dev-Environment.md

 When the environment variables are configured, it is possible to run a client or server test by clicking the green play buttons next to a function.
 The specified variables are used by TLS-Anvil to setup the test backend accordingly.

+### Netbeans or other

+TLS-Anvil is based on Maven and can be compiled like any other Maven Java project.
+To only execute specific test templates during the development, the CLI of TLS-Anvil offers two options.
+* `-testPackage [package]` runs all tests inside a specific Java package.
+* `-tags [tag]` runs only test templates that are annotated with a specific tag.
+When you develop a new test case, annotate the test function temporarily with `@Tag("tag")` to be able to only run this specific test template.